Umami Pot

 Step 1

-Snap off the ends of snow peas and remove the strings that run along the seam of each pod.
+Snap off the ends of the snow peas and remove the strings running along the seams of each pod.

 Step 2

-Crack eggs into a bowl and beat them.
+Crack the eggs into a bowl and beat them.

 Step 3

-Put dashi, mirin, and soy sauce in a pot and bring it to a boil.
+Add dashi, mirin, and soy sauce to a pot and bring it to a boil.
 Once boiling, add the snow peas and simmer over medium heat for 3 minutes.

 Step 4

-Pour the beaten eggs into the pot, ensuring even distribution.
-Then, cook them until they are partially set with a loose texture.
-At this point, as the eggs start to solidify, beginning at the edges of the pot, it is advisable to occasionally move the cooked portions toward the center for even cooking.
+Pour the beaten eggs into the pot, ensuring they are evenly distributed, and cook until partially set but still loose.
+At this point, as the eggs start to set around the edges of the pot, it is best to occasionally push the cooked portions toward the center for even cooking.

 snow peas tamago-toji_instruction-5